arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

     @endDocuBlock AQLEXP_10_explainWarn
 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}
-There is an upper bound on the number of warning a query may produce.
+There is an upper bound on the number of warnings a query may produce.
 If that bound is reached, no further warnings will be returned.